tvheadend/tvheadend-documentation/docs/webui/config_tvadapters.md

 : If enabled, allows the tuner to go to sleep when idle.

 **Tune Before DiseqC**
-: If set, one tune request (setup) is proceed before the DiseqC sequence (voltage, tone settings).
+: If set, one tune request (setup) is sent before the DiseqC sequence (voltage, tone settings).
 Some linux drivers require this procedure.

 **Tune Repeats**
-: If set, the tune requests are repeated using this number.
-Zero means one tune requests, one two tune requests etc.
+: Number of repeats for the tune requests (default is zero - no repeats).
+  *Note: this represents the number of repeats, not the number of requests - so 0 means 'send once: don't repeat', 1 means 'send twice: send once, then send one repeat', etc.*

 **Skip Initial Bytes**
-: If set, first bytes from the MPEG-TS stream are discarded.
-It may be required for some drivers / hardware which does not flush completely the MPEG-TS buffers after a frequency/parameters change.
+: If set, the first bytes from the MPEG-TS stream are discarded.
+It may be required for some drivers or hardware which do not flush completely the MPEG-TS buffers after a frequency/parameter change.

 **Input Buffer (Bytes)**
-: By default, linuxdvb input buffer is 18800 bytes long.
+: By default, linuxdvb's input buffer is 18800 bytes long.
 The accepted range is 18800-1880000 bytes.

 **Status Period**
-: By default, linuxdvb status read period is 1000ms (one second).
+: By default, linuxdvb's status read period is 1000ms (one second).
 The accepted range is 250ms to 8000ms.
-Note that for some hardware / drivers (like USB), the status operations takes too much time and CPU.
+Note that for some hardware or drivers (like USB), the status operations take too much time and CPU.
 In this case, increase the default value.
-For fast hardware, this value might be descreased to make the decision of the re-tune algorithm based on the signal status faster.
+For fast hardware, this value might be decreased to make the decision of the re-tune algorithm based on the signal status faster.

 **Force old status**
 : Always use the old ioctls to read the linuxdvb status (signal strength, SNR, error counters).
-Some drivers are not matured enough to provide the correct values using the new v5 linuxdvb API.
+Some drivers are not mature enough to provide the correct values using the new v5 linuxdvb API.

 ---